Ram Loevy: Media career

-Already in these early works, Loevy focused on two themes that would dominate his laterprojects: the tense relationship between Arabs and Jews in Israel, and the role of education and art in shaping a society.
+Already in these early works, Loevy focused on two themes that would dominate his later projects: the tense relationship between Arabs and Jews in Israel, and the role of education and art in shaping a society.
 His next documentary would introduce another key theme: the inequities of class disparity and discrimination between Jews and Arabs in Israel, and between Jewish Israelis.